 As described in Notes 1 and 14 to the consolidated financial statements, the Company recorded income tax expense of \$124.8 million for the year ended December 31, 2022.
 The Company has been operating as a real estate investment trust for federal income tax purposes ("REIT") effective January 1, 2015.
 As a result, the Company may deduct the dividends made to its stockholders from taxable income generated by the Company and its qualified REIT subsidiaries ("QRSs").
 The Company's qualification and taxation as a REIT depends on its satisfaction of certain asset, income, organizational, distribution, stockholder ownership and other requirements on a continuing basis.
 The Company's ability to satisfy quarterly asset tests depends upon its analysis and the fair market values of its REIT and non-REIT assets.
 For purposes of the quarterly REIT asset tests, management estimates the fair market value of assets within its QRSs and taxable REIT subsidiaries ("TRSs") using a discounted cash flow approach, by calculating the present value of forecasted future cash flows.
-Management applies discount rates based on industry benchmarks relative to the market and forecasting risks.
-Other significant assumptions used by management to estimate the fair market value of assets in QRSs and TRSs include projected revenue growth, projected operating margins, and projected capital expenditures.
+Management to estimate the fair market value of assets in QRSs and TRSs include projected revenue growth, projected operating margins, and projected capital expenditures.
 Management revisits significant assumptions periodically to reflect any changes due to the business or economic environment.